(And Other Announcements)

 Ms. Janie Allen Retires

-Ms. Janie Allen is retiring this week after having worked for OU SLIS for 19 years, and for the University of Oklahoma for about 36 years.
+Ms. Janie Allen retired in June 2017 after having worked for OU SLIS for 19 years, and for the University of Oklahoma for about 36 years.
 Congratulations on your retirement, Janie!
 We will miss you!

 New Programs Approved!

 Dear Friends,SLIS is very excited to announce that the Oklahoma State Regents for Higher Education have approved our proposal to start a Ph.D. program.
 Our inaugural class will start in Fall 2018.
 More information available here .

 ALSO - we have been approved to offer a Graduate Certificate in Archival Studies beginning Fall 2017.
 This is a 12 credit hour (4 course) graduate certificate which should be useful for people wanting to go into the Archival field.

 Named Library Journal Movers & Shakers

 Aiden Street, 2017